mir-group/nequip/README.md

 ## Usage

+**!
+PLEASE NOTE:** the first few training epochs/calls to a NequIP model can be painfully slow.
+This is expected behaviour as the [profile-guided optimization of TorchScript models](https://program-transformations.github.io/slides/pytorch_neurips.pdf) takes a number of calls to warm up before optimizing the model.
+This occurs regardless of whether the entire model is compiled because many core components from e3nn are compiled and optimized through TorchScript.

 ### Tutorial

 The best way to learn how to use NequIP is [through the tutorial notebook hosted here](https://deepnote.com/project/2412ca93-7ad1-4458-972c-5d5add5a667e)